 You need to get a lawyer to help assist you with this problem.
 Continuing to negotiate with the adjuster isn't going to help.
 They chose the 50% number to get out of having to pay you anything, I would suspect, though I'm not a Texas lawyer.
-Contact a lawyer ASAP
+Contact a lawyer ASAPAsk a similar question

 Sorry to read of your crash.

 Do you have a specific question regarding the crash?
 Of course the figure is arbitrary.
 An attorney can help you fight if that matters in this situation.